FloWambui/Qoutify/README.md

 * An access to the Internet
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+* This is the live link to the app (https://flowambui.github.io/Qoutify/)
 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.